huang15n/Android-Programming/android_lec4.md

 <strong> adapter:helps turn list data into lsit view items</strong>
 common adapters:

-1 ArrayAdapter: items come from an array or list
+1. ArrayAdapter: items come from an array or list
-2 CursorAdapter: items come from a database query
+2. CursorAdapter: items come from a database query

  syntax for creating an adapter

-<i> ArrayAdapter name = ArrayAdapter<String>(activity,layout,array); </i>
+<i> ArrayAdapter<T> name = ArrayAdapter<T>(activity,layout,array); </i>

 you have to tell what data that you want o show in your list and then you have to give that adapter to your list as a property and then it will appear on the screen

+it is what you think of as the data itself and the GUI visualization of that data